ycAbout/yfigure/doc.md

   `frameBottom: 25` Sets inside frame
   `location: 'body'` Sets the html location where to put the graph   // for id, use `location: '#<ID>'` `id: 'graph123456'`.
-Sets the id of graph
-  `title: ''` Sets figure title
+Sets the id of graph `backgroundColor: ''` Sets the background color of the figure `title: ''` Sets figure title
   `titleFont: '20px sans-serif'` Sets figure title properties `titleColor: 'black'` Sets figure title properties